 Advance Payment from First-year Students and Transfers

-Accepted applicants to Saint Benedict's and Saint John's will receive notice of an advance payment of $300, which should be submitted upon the acceptance of the offer of admission.
-The deposit of $300 will be credited to the students' tutition account with the first-semester charges.
+Accepted applicants to Saint Benedict's and Saint John's will receive notice of an advance payment, that should be submitted upon the acceptance of the offer of admission.
+This advance payment deposit will be credited to the students' tutition account with the first-semester charges.